"Don't take their voice from them."

 "How are you going to save money?
 There just doesn't seem to be a good explanation that ties that all together," she said.

-Page 2 of 2 - Unlike with other conditions, treatment is not going to make an intellectual or developmental disability go away.
+Unlike with other conditions, treatment is not going to make an intellectual or developmental disability go away.

 "Intellectual and developmental disabilities are by definition life-long conditions requiring life-long supports," Schmidt wrote in a recent report to the Harvey County Commission.
 "There is no 'cure.'
 Better health and behavioral health does not reduce the need for life-long help with hygiene, or housekeeping, or supervision for safety."